 On her sixth birthday Jessica Miskelly received her first violin, and her enthusiasm for making and sharing music was born.
 Since then, she has had the opportunity to share her music around the world.
 She has been featured in concert with American icon Mark O’Connor, with whom she performed his Double Fiddle Concerto.
-In 2013, Jessica toured China as a soloist with the University of Kentucky Symphony Orchestra, a tour which included a performance that was broadcast live on Chinese National Television.
+Jessica toured China as a soloist with the University of Kentucky Symphony Orchestra.
 Also with the UK Symphony, Jessica has appeared as concertmaster at Carnegie Hall.

-Jessica recently graduated with her Doctorate of Musical Arts in Violin Performance from the University of Kentucky.
+Jessica graduated with her Doctorate of Musical Arts in Violin Performance from the University of Kentucky.

 Jessica attributes her love of the violin to her first teacher, Anne Lane Vosough, with whom she studied for ten years.
 A list of her other teachers includes Achim Gerber, former principal violist of the Dresden Staatskappella; Jason Posnock, concertmaster of the Asheville Symphony, and Daniel Mason, student of Jascha Heifetz and concertmaster of the Lexington Philharmonic.